BA Hons. (Oxford), MSt (Oxford), PhD (University of Pennsylvania)

 "Citizens of Towns, Citizens of Nations: The Knowing of History in Mexico" in Critique of Anthropology 23 (2).
 2003

-I have received a series of grants in support of my research in Mexico and California from the British Academy (2005, 2007, 2008, 2010, 2013) and the Carnegie Trust (2004, 2007, 2008, 2010, 2013), as well as a British Academy Conference Support Grant to hold the conference at the British Academy in January 2010 and funding from the Gordon Cook Foundation for a workshop in March 2013.
-I have also received a substantial donation to set up and direct the Centre for Citizenship, Civil Society and Rule of Law at Aberdeen, which is hosting a series of conferences and offering PhD studentships.
+Most recently I received a) a Royal Society of Edinburgh Visiting Researcher Fellowship to spend 4 months at the Civic Constellations Project of the Universidad de Málaga in September-December 2016, and b) a large ESRC grant as PI to conduct 30 months of research in partnership with Mexican and UK institutions.
+I have also received a long series of grants in support of my research in Mexico and California from the British Academy (2005, 2007, 2008, 2010, 2013) and the Carnegie Trust (2004, 2007, 2008, 2010, 2013), as well as a British Academy Conference Support Grant to hold the conference at the British Academy in January 2010 and funding from the Gordon Cook Foundation for a workshop in March 2013.
+I have also received substantial donations to set up and direct the Centre for Citizenship, Civil Society and Rule of Law at Aberdeen, which is hosting a series of conferences and offering PhD studentships.